quickgrid/paper-implementations/pytorch/gaugan/README.md

 Tested on [Facade dataset](https://cmp.felk.cvut.cz/~tylecr1/facade/).
 Training seem to converge even on dataset of 1000 pictures. `SPADE` block previous input tensor needs to be normalized then modulated with `beta`, `gamma` embedding output of segmentation mask.

 Textures seem to be missing on 10 epochs tested.
 Reducing vgg loss coefficient seems to improve color and texture.
+According to [NIPS 2016 Tutorial: Generative Adverserial Networks](https://arxiv.org/pdf/1701.00160.pdf) this is called `partial mode collapse`, where the generator makes multiple images that contain the same color or texture themes.

 ## Results